mxagar/3d_modeling_tools/PrusaMINI+/README.md

 ### My Experience

+- I followed the official PDF guide for the setup.
-- I had an old firmware which required to be updated in 2 steps
+- I had an old firmware which required to be updated in 2 steps.
   - First, an intermediate version
   - Then, the latest version
   - For more details: google Prusa MINI+ update firmware